openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

       trouble is that people will get karma points of different type than they should have.
       Ambassador will send some karma points to the great developer and shy developer could earn many marketing points this way even though he prefers to be locked down in the basement.
-Other problem is that people that didn™t contributed yet or thanked a lot might not have anything left to show how did they liked the work.
+Other problem is that people that didnâ€™t contributed yet or thanked a lot might not have anything left to show how did they liked the work.
 So other idea proposed by Kartik was using some general thanks you button.
 While thinking about it, it makes some sense to create separate karma type for that as well.